Ed Elf: Can you have such a thing as a ‘new tradition’? Those two words don’t seem to go together at all.

 Invite family and friends to join you in a Zoom party.
 One of the big virtual winners of 2020 was Zoom and its ability to keep us all connected, be it in work or play.
 Maybe we can keep this tradition going, if only with people in far flung places who we will not be able to see in person (even when things are back to normal).
 See your friends and family lined up on your screen, adorned with tinsel, party hats, fairy lights and more.
 And all raise a glass for staying connected…and for the invention of something that allowed such connection in the terrible pandemic.

 6 – Random Acts of Kindness Day

 Christmas is a great time to think of others so why not have a day sprinkled with acts of random kindness and get family, friends and neighbours to join in.
-It can be anything from checking on an elderly neighbour to letting a mother with children and a mountain of shopping go in front of you in the supermarket, all the while social distancing of course.
-One of our team did this last year.
+It can be anything from checking on an elderly neighbour to letting a mother with children and a mountain of shopping go in front of you in the supermarket.
+One of our team did this not so long ago.
 The look on the woman’s face was priceless.
 She said it restored her faith in human kind.
 You might not quite achieve that standard of recognition, but it’s certainly worth a try.

 7 – British Bake Off Day

 Deriving inspiration from inside the tent of “The Great British Bake Off”, challenge family or friends to a cook-off.
-Choose a festive dish and meet up online with your ‘rivals’ to prepare it – in your respective kitchens.
+Choose a festive dish and meet up with your ‘rivals’ to prepare it (or even online in your respective kitchens).
 All dig in afterwards for the big taste test.

 Dig out some of those old greetings cards and turn them into gift tags.
 Cut them into festive shapes, perhaps using crimping shears if you have them.
 If you don’t have old cards to hand, try using packaging from household goods like cereal packets.
 Crayons, paints or felt tips can add colour.
 Punch a hole, add a bit of string or ribbon and you will be tag-tastic.
-Get the family involved.
+Get all the family involved.
 This could be a good money-saving exercise, too.

 9 – Create a Magical Movie Night